jonfriesen/redis-proxy/README.md

 In order:

-- api contains the HTTP endpoints, middleware, and composition of dependencies which are injected by main
+- api contains the HTTP endpoints, middleware, and composition of dependencies which are injected by main.
-- cache is composed of our server cache which has values pushed into it from the api
+- cache contains a logic layer that handles getting and automatically populating from the storage interface that is created on app startup.
+      - lrucache is cache implementation, it has two methods, Get and Push which are self-explanatory.
+To make the lrucache safe in concurrent situations it requires manually locking and unlocking.
-- cmd holds our different main classes, currently it's just `redis-proxy-http` but in the future could hold other projects, for example a gRPC implementation
+- cmd holds different main classes, currently it's just `redis-proxy-http` but in the future could hold other projects, for example a gRPC implementation.
-- storage contains our datasource interface and implementations
+- storage contains our datasource interface and implementations.
-    - inmem is an basic in memory implementation used during development
+    - inmem is an basic in memory implementation used during development.
-    - redis is our production implementation of our data storage
+    - redis is our production implementation of our data storage.
-- tests holds end to end integration tests designed to be run using the `make test` command
+- tests holds end to end integration tests designed to be run using the `make test` command.

 ### API
 The API is a REST HTTP with a single endpoint: